 We are one of the leading business immigration solicitors for employers in Yorkshire.
-Our team of experienced specialists has advised businesses across the UK on a number of issues, including the obligations and requirements of sponsor licensing, which allows businesses to recruit non-EEA candidates.
+Our team of experienced employment law specialists has advised businesses across the UK on a number of issues, including the obligations and requirements of sponsor licensing, which allows businesses to recruit non-EEA candidates.

 To speak to a solicitor about an immigration law issue, or for help sponsoring a foreign worker, call our Leeds, Sheffield or York office today by calling us on 0333 323 5292 or filling in the enquiry form on this page to request a callback.